adamsilver/fdpb/00-outline.md

 	- Implicit submission and multiple submit buttons
 	- Disabling and hiding buttons
 	- Types of menu
+	- Adaptive vs responsive design
+	- Hover vs click
 	- A select box menu
 	- A true menu component
 - Select all
 	- Using a checkbox
 	- Using a button